-HAZEL CARNEYDVM, MS, DABVP, FELINE BEHAVIOR AND MEDICINE
+HAZEL C. CARNEYDVM, MS, DABVP, FELINE BEHAVIOR & MEDICINE

 Hazel Carney, DVM, MS, DABVP, refers to herself as “one of the oldest living cat-only doctors left in captivity” because for more than 30 years she has treated only cats for both behavioral and medical problems.
-Her love of cats began at a very early age; this picture shows her at age 15 months, with a beloved family cat.
+Her love of cats began early, on the lower right sidebar you may see a photograph of her at age 15 months alongside her beloved family cat.

-She earned her Doctor of Veterinary Medicine degree in 1981 from Colorado State University.
-She also holds a Master’s degree in Physiology and Biophysics.
-In 1982, she opened the thirteenth registered cat-only practice in the U.S. where she served as the senior clinician for thirteen years.
+She earned her Doctor of Veterinary Medicine degree from Colorado State University.
+She holds a Master’s degree in Physiology and Biophysics.
+In 1982, she opened the thirteenth registered cat-only practice in the U.S., here she served as the senior clinician for thirteen years.

-In 1986, she became an adjunct professor at the Louisiana State University School of Veterinary Medicine and a founding member of Louisiana Veterinary Nuclear Medicine group, which provided I—131 (radio-iodine) therapy to cats in Louisiana and Mississippi.
-Dr. Carney has been treating hyperthyroidism in cats with I—131 for more than 25 years.
-You may read more about Feline Hyperthyroidism and I-131 Therapy HERE.
+In 1986, she worked as an adjunct professor at the Louisiana State University School of Veterinary Medicine and a founding member of Louisiana Veterinary Nuclear Medicine group, which provided I—131 (radio-iodine) therapy to cats in Louisiana and Mississippi.
+Dr. Carney has treated hyperthyroidism in cats with I—131 for more than 25 years.

 Dr. Carney is a Diplomate of the American Board of Veterinary Practitioners (ABVP) and is a specialist in Canine and Feline Clinical Practice.
-She and her husband, Dr. James J. England, DVM, Ph.D., met in veterinary school and have been married for 34 years.
-Dr. England is a professor of Production Animal Veterinary Medicine at the Caine Veterinary Teaching Center in Caldwell, Idaho.
-This program offers a year of study for fourth-year veterinary students who are pursuing a Mixed Animal Practice (treating small and large animals).
-The two have collaborated on research together and co-authored a paper about the discovery of the first reported case of warts in cats.
+She and her husband, Dr. James J. England, DVM, Ph.D., met in veterinary school and have been married for 36 years.
+Dr. England worked as a professor of Production Animal Veterinary Medicine at the Caine Veterinary Teaching Center in Caldwell, Idaho.
+They collaborated on research often and co-authored a paper about the discovery of the first reported case of warts in cats.

 Their amazing adult daughter is raising natural Hereford cattle.
 In addition, the furry family members in their home include four cats, one cow dog, and two horses.